Crashplan Backup System

 From Your Computer

-- Begin by opening the CrashPlan application (found in your Applications folder).
-Sign in using your Kerberos username and password
+- Begin by opening the Crashplan application (found in your Applications folder).
+Sign in using your full email address (firstname.lastname@example.org).
+You will be redirected to Reed's login window and will also need to complete two-step authentication.

-- Click the “Get Files” button on the right.
+- Click "Restore Files" button in the upper right.

 - Select the files/folders that you’d like to restore.